 Directors of the Association shall at all times stand indemnified against liabilities for any acts or omissions approved or ratifies by the Association, in good faith and for the benefits of members of the Association.

-ARBITRATION
+DISPUTE RESOLUTION

-Whenever any disputes or differences arises between the Association on the one hand and any of the members, their executors, administrators or assigns on the other hand (hereinafter collectively referred to as “the Parties”) touching the true intent or construction or the incidents or consequences of these Articles or of the Act or touching anything then or thereafter done, executed, omitted or suffered in pursuance of these Articles or any claim on account of such breach or alleged breach, every such dispute or difference shall be referred to and determined by a sole arbitrator (“the Arbitrator”) such arbitration to be held in Nairobi.
+Whenever any disputes or differences arises between the Association or members of ExCom on the one hand and any of the members, their executors, administrators or assigns on the other hand or amongst the member(s) of ExCom (hereinafter collectively referred to as “the Parties”) touching the true intent or construction or the incidents or consequences of these Articles or of the Act or touching anything then or thereafter done, executed, omitted or suffered in pursuance of these Articles or any claim on account of such breach or alleged breach, the parties shall seek in the first instance an amicable settlement of such dispute by mediationpanel through the Council of Elders made up of three(3) Elders .

-The Arbitrator shall be appointed by agreement between the parties or in default of agreement by the Chairman for the time being of the Chartered Institute of Arbitrators (Kenya Branch).

-The procedure to be followed shall be agreed by the Parties or in default by the Arbitrator.

-In the event of default by either Party in respect of any procedural order made by the Arbitrator, the Arbitrator shall have power to proceed with the arbitration in the absence of that Party and to deliver his award.
+.

 We, the several persons whose names, addresses and occupations are subscribed are desirous of being formed into a company in pursuance of this Memorandum of Association.